Duncan MacLeod: TV series background

 Duncan MacLeod was born in 1592 in Glenfinnan, Scotland.
-Raised as the son of the clan chieftain, he would later learn that he was actually adopted in order to replace a baby who had died in stillbirth.
+Raised as the son of the clan chieftain, he would later learn that he was adopted to replace a baby who was stillborn.
 He never learns the identity of his biological parents, but the woman who raised him declares he is her son as far as she is concerned.
 As a child, Duncan hears stories about Connor MacLeod, a man who had died in battle in 1536 only to revive later, fully healed, which led the clan to banish him for witchcraft.
 Young Duncan believes this story is a myth.
 At thirteen years old, Duncan encounters Cassandra, "the Witch of Donal Woods."
 Cassandra, secretly an immortal, prophesies that Duncan will be a great warrior against evil and possibly destroy an enemy of hers.